-But please don’t get me wrong - opting to see or not see each other before the ceremony is a personal choice and one in which you should be comfortable with either way.
+Opting to see or not see each other before the ceremony is a personal choice and one in which you should be comfortable with either way.
 After all your wedding should reflect your character and personality.
-But if you’re pondering going down the modern route, here are some reasons why seeing each other beforehand is a good thing.
+But if you’re pondering going down the modern route, here are some reasons why having a first look is a great idea.

 Reason 1: Enjoy the moment alone together.
 When you see each other for the first time at the end of the aisle, you’ll have between five and a couple of hundred guests watching you.
 You can’t talk or hug or kiss straight away.

 OR, you can set up a romantic First Look where you can enjoy, relax, kiss, hug your best friend and share your nerves.
 You won’t have to hold anything back because no one will be watching you.
 And it’s moments like these that make for great photos.

 Reason 2: This will very likely be the only time the two of you have alone until you leave the reception.
 And a few minutes alone with your spouse-to-be is a great way to centre yourself and start the day off on the right foot.

 Reason 3: Couples who see each other before the ceremony are ALWAYS more relaxed throughout their wedding day.